rabernat/group_resources/README.md

   two working from their country. _This should be the exception, not the rule._
 - Be clear about when you are really on vacation, as opposed to working remotely.
   (See section on self-care.)
+- Students and postdocs should take **4 weeks of vacation per year**.
+The official university GSAS policy stipulates 10 days for grad students, but this is likely not enough.
+- Travel dates for vacation and non-vacation remote work must be approved by Prof. Abernathey.
+These requests should be made via email at least one month before any planned travel.

 ## Communication